 In its 2019 media diversity and inclusion report that was released before Cotton’s editorial, NYT noted that there was an increase in POCs driven by diversifying its new hires.
 Forty-three percent of those new hires are POCs, but 32% of their entire staff were POCs with 21% in leadership roles.
 There was a slight increase in Black and African-American reporters from 8% to 9%, but the Latino reporters remained the same at 5%.

 NPR’s diversity shows a similar trend with JOCs making over 28% of the staff in 2019, but there was a slight decrease from 8.1% to 7.7% with the number of Latinx journalists in the past year.
 NPR reported that the actual number of Latinx employees stayed even at 32 and that this was the result of Latinx employees leaving.

 There are new initiatives that provide education and funds to develop young JOCs.
 The Ida B. Wells Society for Investigative Reporting Fellowship Program provides in-depth training on investigative reporting.
 San Antonio-based writer Shea Serrano partnered with the San Antonio Association of Hispanic Journalists to set up a scholarship fund for Latinx students interested in pursuing a career in publishing or journalism.

-Vega said the most visible way to see the change in the media is by seeing who is reporting on camera.
-She has started to see that as more JOCs cover some of the larger national beats like the White House.
+Vega said the most visible way to see the change in the media diversity is by seeing who is reporting on camera.
+She has started to see that as more journalists of color s cover some of the larger national beats like the White House.
 She thinks JOCs should be encouraged to follow all types of reporting.
 “We are capable of handling complex beats and stories if we are given the opportunity to do that,” said Vega.
 “Really that’s what this is about.
 It’s about being given the opportunity and being given the support that’s needed to do that.”